Wangari-W/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This folder containC programming tasks based on
+This folder contains C programming tasks based on
 	keyword indentifiers
 	Integers
 	Arithmetic operators in C